 TRAIL WORKSHOPS: CFPA organizes an Annual Trail Maintainers Workshop each spring, a Winter Trail Workshop, and schedules trail maintenance events throughout the year.
 These activities are led by seasoned trail volunteers and provide an excellent opportunity for land trusts, conservation commissions, park/rec agencies, and interested volunteers to learn trail construction and maintenance in a hands-on environment.

-Check the Events Calendar and join us on the next project or workshop.
-You'll find it's a fun and rewarding experience!
+Check the Events Calendar and join us on the next project or workshop!